Guuzzeji/vidzit-dl/readme.md

 | options.setLogging | <code>Boolean</code> | Turn on/off if you want to see ffmpeg logs.
 Default is fale. |
 | options.setLogger | <code>function</code> | Allows you to process ffmpeg logs with your own function. |
 | options.setProgress | <code>function</code> | Allows you to process ffmpeg progresss with your own function. |

+---

+# 🤝 How to Contribute (Thank You!)
+- Fork the main branch

+- Open your fork and add your changes / features / bug fixes

+- Create a pull request
+  - Make sure to add a description of what changes you have made and why your changes are important.